nmshd/documentation/_docs_explore/42-transport-layer.md

 A RelationshipTemplate is a structured representation of data which is required for a Relationship to be established.
 Thus, it is usually also addressing the required information for a business process to start.

-RelationshipTemplates solve the problem of linking enmeshed identities to a currently existing real world context, e.g. an existing customer account or an anonymous web session.
+RelationshipTemplates solve the problem of linking enmeshed Identities to a currently existing real world context, e.g. an existing customer account or an anonymous web session.

 In addition to technical information like public keys, certificates or signatures, it usually contains: